ronin4n6labs/Ronin4n6Labs.github.io/_posts/2025-03-25-Forensic-Standards-Post - Copy.md

 - **Peer Review:** Collaborative examination ensures reliable and defensible findings, with multiple experts verifying forensic analyses to eliminate inconsistencies.

 CIGIE’s standards are practical, though less detailed than ASTM’s, and work well for multimedia evidence in federal investigations.
-However, they overlook critical challenges emerging technologies pose, such as deepfakes and cloud-stored evidence—leaving federal investigators to navigate uncharted territory without clear guidance.
+However, they overlook critical challenges emerging technologies pose, such as deepfakes and cloud-stored evidence, leaving federal investigators to navigate uncharted territory without clear guidance.

 CIGIE’s standards must adapt as technology evolves to address these emerging complexities.
 Strengthening its focus on multimedia forensics could help meet the demands of increasingly sophisticated evidence and analytical tools.

 ---

 #### Bridging to Multimedia: The Digital Wild West
-Multimedia forensics is not just digital—it is a tech battlefield.
+Multimedia forensics is not just digital, it is a tech battlefield.
 Compression artifacts make YouTube videos tricky.
 Deepfakes fool the eye.
 Metadata gets faked or stripped.
 General standards like E860-22 provide foundational guidelines but fall short when addressing the intricacies of MP4 codecs, AI-generated manipulations, or metadata authenticity.
 Deepfakes, in particular, present a unique challenge, without validated standards for their analysis, courts may struggle to assess their admissibility and authenticity.

 The current landscape demands specialized rules tailored to these digital complexities.
 Collaboration among standards organizations is essential to developing robust frameworks for multimedia forensics needs.
 Without these tailored standards, multimedia forensics risks losing credibility and reliability in the face of rapid technological advancements.